 If you are on the path to becoming a CMA then you will likely hear a lot about Wiley, ICMA and IMA.
 So what is the relationship between all three?

-For starters, the IMA is an administrative association that manages memberships and provide support to those individuals, however they are not at all involved in the grading of CMA exams.
+For starters, the IMA is an administrative association that manages memberships and provides support to those individuals, however, they are not at all involved in the grading of CMA exams.